 “I was an atheist, and it changed my view of spiritual matters,” recalls Komp.
 “Call it a conversion.
 I came away convinced that these are real spiritual experiences.”
 (Dr. Diane Komp)

-Dr. Timothy Leary, the deceased psychologist and 60’s guru who experimented with LSD, once described ketamine as “experiments in voluntary death.”
+Dr. Timothy Leary, the late psychologist and 60’s guru who experimented with LSD, once described ketamine as “experiments in voluntary death.”